opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

 **Introduction**

-1       It has frequently been emphasised that for offences where there are established sentencing precedents, “it would not be proper for a trial judge to depart from such precedents without, at the very least, giving cogent reasons as to why they should not be applied in the case before him” ( _Public Prosecutor v UI_ [2008] 4 SLR(R) 500, CA at [17] (“ _PP v UI_ ”); _Public Prosecutor v Hirris anak Martin_ [2010] 2 SLR 976, CA at [13]–[15]).
+1       It has frequently been emphasised that for offences where there are established sentencing precedents, “it would not be proper for a trial judge to depart from such precedents without, at the very least, giving cogent reasons as to why they should not be applied in the case before him” ( _Public Prosecutor v UI_ <span class="citation">[2008] 4 SLR(R) 500</span>, CA at [17] (“ _PP v UI_ ”); _Public Prosecutor v Hirris anak Martin_ <span class="citation">[2010] 2 SLR 976</span>, CA at [13]–[15]).
 These two appeals, MA149 and MA178 of 2010, were brought by the Prosecution against the sentences imposed by the District Judge (“the DJ”) on the Respondent, Chow Yee Sze, on the principal ground that the DJ had departed from established sentencing benchmarks without sufficient justification.
 After considering the evidence, I agreed with the Prosecution that the departures by the DJ were indeed unwarranted.
 I delivered my oral decision on 20 August 2010 in which I increased the sentences handed down by the DJ as follows:

  for MA 149 of 2010, I replaced the fine of $6,000 for DAC 36095/2008 to nine months imprisonment; and